puppeteer/puppeteer/docs/api.md

 - `selector` <[string]> A [selector] to query frame for
 - returns: <[Promise]<[Array]<[ElementHandle]>>> Promise which resolves to ElementHandles pointing to the frame elements.

 The method runs `document.querySelectorAll` within the frame.
-If no elements match the selector, the return value resolve to `[]`.
+If no elements match the selector, the return value resolves to `[]`.

 #### frame.$$eval(selector, pageFunction[, ...args])
 - `selector` <[string]> A [selector] to query frame for